kamaldeen91/qsp-modeling-with-python/README.md

 K12 = Q / Vc; K21 = Q / Vd; K = Cl / Vc
 parameters = [K, K12, K21]
 ```

+2. Run the single, multiple does (with and without delay) simulations for any model of your choice.

+##

+### Common errors
+Below are some of errors/mistakes that might be made when executing the code